edarruiz/DomainDrivenDesign.SDK/README.md

 With this SDK, you (and me) can reuse the same implementations without the need of recreating and testing everything we need everytime, over and over again.

 Also, this SDK will provide some extended implementations using design patterns that might help you to deal with specific scenarios and business problems inside your application, when you choose to follow the path of using the domain model design to develop your solutions.

+Finally, as a final goal to this SDK, I decided to choose quality and completeness over simplicity and practicallity.
+This because we always have deadlines and excessive pressure when we are inside companies, doing our project, doing our job.

+This SDK is a honest and humble effort to give the concepts contained inside the book the attention and time they need, to give the developers the most complete abstractions they need to create any implementation based on these very Domain-Driven Design concepts.

 ## The Domain-Driven Design Core Concepts